ikonomov/DiabloX/Packaging/windows/README.txt

 DiabloX is made publicly available and released under the Sustainable Use License https://github.com/ikonomov/DiabloX/blob/master/LICENSE.md.

-The source code in this repository is for non-commercial use only.
-If you use the source code you may not charge others for access to it or any derivative work thereof.

 Diablo® - Copyright © 1996 Blizzard Entertainment, Inc. All rights reserved.
 Diablo and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc. in the U.S. and/or other countries.

 DiabloX and any of its maintainers are in no way associated with or endorsed by Blizzard Entertainment®.